scharde/scharde/README.md

 <!-- ![banner](./images/optimized-banner-inverted.jpg) -->

-## A passionate software developer with 6+ years of experience
+## A passionate software developer with 10+ years of experience

 - 🌱 I am a FullStack developer works on DotNet as a backend and React as a frontend technologies
-- 🔭 I'm currently working with Tech Mahindra company for Microsoft client
+- 🔭 I'm currently working with Encora innovation
-- 👯 I have work on developing applications from end to end.
+- 👯 I have work on developing applications from end to end
-- 🥅 2022 Goals: Learning Azure cloud platform
 - 📫 How to reach me: <a href="scharde20293@gmail.com" target="_blank">scharde20293@gmail.com</a>

 ### :dizzy: Connect on Networks